-Our key strategic objectives remain relevant in 2023.
-These strategies are; a) to pursue initiatives to support our long term sustainability by optimizing revenues, control expenses and grow risk-weighted assets, b) to develop a proactive member centric sale culture to increase the number of full service members; c) to ensure our branch footprint increases our relevance to current and future members, and d) ensure our employees have the training and professional development opportunities to serve our members with confidence.
+Our key 2024 strategic objectives cover four areas: i) Financial Performance and Risk Management, ii) Members and Growth, iii) Internal Business Processes, and iv) People Performance and Development.
+These strategies are; a) to pursue initiatives that enhance relevance and support long term sustainability, optimizing revenues, controlling expenses and managing risk-weighted assets, b) to develop a proactive member centric sales culture to benefit members and increase the number of full-service sustainable members; c) to ensure our physical branch footprint in Saskatoon increases our relevance to members (current and future), and d) strengthen our people's skills and competencies through training and to improve our desired member experience; and educate staff on what a proactive sales culture looks like.

-The results of our activities in 2023 are: a) our net earnings have significantly declined from our average earnings and the result is we have not achieved our ROA (Return on Assets) target of .35%-.50%.
-Without the patronage allocation our ROA of 0.23% remains less than our target ROA, as does our after-tax ROA at 0.17%.
-Our loan portfolio increased, assets basically remained flat, member deposits, and investments decreased.
-Although, our net earnings were less than average, the board, was able to declare a patronage dividend of \$40,000 from 2023 earnings to be paid in 2024; b) to develop a member centric sales culture we contracted with a

-Credit Union partner to deliver a member centric sales program to all the Credit Union employees in 2024.
-We also defined a 2024 full-service member as having at least 3 of 5 services with our Credit Union (a deposit account with a member card, automatic payroll or pension deposit, a loan/credit product, an investment account, or a Collabria credit card); c) we continue to improve on service delivery channels and security features to safeguard our members plus regular reviews of our processes are undertaken to ensure quality member service, building member's trust, confidence, and satisfaction.
-Our effective processes are confirmed by our audit reports; and lastly, d) we continue to provide training opportunities for staff and management, by cross training and using online learnings and webinars, to enhance our competencies and to keep pace with the increasing complexities in the financial industry.
+The results of our activities in 2024 are: a) our net earnings have improved in 2024 though below our ROA (Return on Assets) target of .35%-.50%.
+Prior to the patronage allocation our ROA of 0.44% is within our ROA target range, however our after-tax ROA is at 0.33%.
+Our loan portfolio decreased slightly, assets, member deposits, and investments all increased.
+From our earnings your board was able to declare a patronage dividend of \$60,000 from 2024 earnings to be paid in 2025; b) to develop a member centric sales culture we contracted with a Credit Union partner to deliver a member centric sales program to all the Credit Union employees in February 2024.
+A full-service member is having at least 3 of 5 services with our Credit Union (a deposit account with a member card, automatic payroll or pension deposit, a loan/credit product, an investment account, or a Collabria credit card); c) we continue to improve on service delivery channels both in branch and online, enhance security features with Celero implementing the Zero Trust initiative to safeguard our members plus regular reviews of our processes are undertaken to ensure quality member service, building member's trust, confidence, and satisfaction; and lastly, d) we continue to provide training opportunities for staff and management, by cross training and using online learnings and webinars, to enhance our competencies and to keep pace with the increasing complexities in the financial industry.